 Each test lasts 5 to 60 minutes and all you need to complete it is wifi, a computer, or phone, or tablet.

 A notch up from online surveys are participating in online research studies.
 You can browse paid research studies on a site like Respondent and do screener tests.
-When you are chosen for one, you can make anywhere from $15 for 15 minutes or up to $300 per hour depending on the study.
+When you’re chosen for one, you can make anywhere from $15 for 15 minutes or up to $300 per hour (or more) depending on the study.

 If you are in expert in any subject and have a degree to show it, you can apply to become an expert on JustAnswer and get paid to answer other people’s questions.